arvinhm/CellRad-DE/README.md

 ```

 ### Inputs and data preparation
-This toolkit is compatible with any tipe of high dimensional multiplexed images with any size.
-However for huge image sized we recommand conisdarion rn this toolkit in server cluster.
+This toolkit is compatible with any type of high-dimensional multiplexed images of any size.
+However, for very large image sizes, we recommend considering the use of a server cluster to ensure optimal performance.
-In addition to image (typicall in *.ome.tif fomrat), two csv files are required fot this toolkit to predict the cell type annotation.
-Please see the example file in 'examples' foilder. 'markers' csv file should descripe all markers used for multiplex imaging (please rename all DNA channels to DAPI, even it is stained for something else than DAPI, the softare understand nuclei channel as DAPI). software
+In addition to the image files (typically in *.ome.tif format), two CSV files are required for this toolkit to predict cell type annotations.
+Please refer to the example files in the 'examples' folder.
+The **'markers'** CSV file should describe all markers used for multiplex imaging.
+Note that all DNA channels should be renamed to DAPI, regardless of the specific DNA stain used, as the software recognizes the nuclei channel as 'DAPI'.
+The **'marker_cell_types'** CSV file lists all the markers and their associated cell types based on the markers used.
+For instance, if your experiment visualizes Macrophages, B cells, and T cells using CD45 as an immune cell marker, you should list all these cell types next to the CD45 row.
+If a marker is specific to one cell type, only the targeted cell type should be mentioned; for example, CD20 should be listed with B cells only.
+This file should be meticulously prepared to ensure optimal and accurate cell type annotation.
+Overall, this toolkit requires three main files: the **ome.tif** file, **markers.csv**, and **marker_cell_types.csv**.
+We recommend placing all these files in the 'processing' directory and following the tutorial provided in the 'notebooks' directory.

 ### Functions
 For step by step tutroial please follow the notebook in 'notebooks' folder.
 Below are description of each function used in this tool kit.